 Pension Purpose and link to strategy To provide cost-effective long-term benefits comparable with similar roles in similar companies Operation A contribution to a defined contribution plan or paid as a cash supplement.
 Opportunity Any future Executive Director appointment will have a maximum pension provision of 20% of salary.
 The current Executive Directors have pension provision of 25% of salary (Chief Executive) and 20% of salary (Chief Financial Officer).
 Performance measures Not applicable.
-Other benefits Purpose and link to strategy To provide cost-effective benefits comparable with similar roles in similar companies.
-Operation Other benefits include medical expenses, life insurance, and a company car or cash allowance.
-The Remuneration Committee may vary these benefits from time to time to suit business needs, but they will be provided on broadly similar terms to those offered to other Group employees.
+Other benefits Purpose and link to strategy To provide cost-effective benefits comparable with similar roles in similar companies. comparable with similar roles in The Remuneration Committee may vary these benefits from time to time to suit business needs, but they will be provided on broadly similar terms to those offered to other Group employees.
 Executive Directors are entitled to reimbursement of reasonable expenses.

-Opportunity There is no overall maximum as the level of benefits depends on the annual cost of providing individual items in the relevant local market and the individual's specific role.
-Performance measures Not applicable.
-Shareholding r equirement Purpose and link to strategy To align the interests of Executive Directors and shareholders, encourage a focus on long-term performance and risk management.
+Performance Not applicable.